 To minimize hold on your ACH, in general you should do your ACH as a push.
 Request the ACH at the institution where your money is at.
 Ask them to send the money to the receiving account.

-However, you should do an ACH pull in the following situations (writing a check also counts as an ACH pull):
+However, you should do an ACH pull in the following situations (a paper check also counts as an ACH pull):

 Bill Payments